ahmedulger/DiscoverMars/README.md

 How to build and run

 * If your OS is windows then you can type windows-runner.bat on command line.
+* If your OS is based on linux kernel then you can type linux-runner.sh on terminal.
 * Otherwise, you should run commands below sequentially
   * 1- mvnw clean
   * 2- mvnw compile